swt30/thesis/chapters/04-heating/04-heating.md

   A planet's radius increases more when it is internally heated than when it is externally heated to an equivalent temperature.
   Here I compare planets where the energy source is solely internal (solid lines) to planets that are otherwise equivalent except that the heating is applied externally (dashed/dotted lines).
   I do this by setting the irradiation temperature of the *externally* heated planet to a reference temperature from the *internally* heated planet.
-  This reference temperature is either the radiative--convective boundary temperature (dashed line) or the black body temperature calculated from the planet's surface flux (dotted line).
+  This reference temperature is either the radiative--convective boundary temperature (dashed line) or the black-body temperature calculated from the planet's surface flux (dotted line).
-  But in both cases the degree of inflation for external heating is less than when the planet is heated solely by an internal source of energy.
+  But the solid lines always lie above the dashed/dotted lines---so the degree of inflation for external heating is less than when the planet is heated solely by an internal source of energy.
 ](internal-vs-external){#fig:internal-external-heat}

 These two methods produce very different results.
 The first method is a more direct comparison, because it effectively compares energy fluxes.